 This post explains why you need broad spectrum sun protection for your skin every day.

 What are some of the healthy skin care habits you are establishing with your kids?
-If you have kids who are grown, have they carried on the healthy habits you've instilled in them to their kids?
-We'd love to hear your stories!
-Please join our conversation by sharing, tweeting, liking and pinning!
+If you have kids who are grown, have they carried on the healthy habits you’ve instilled in them to their kids?
+We’d love to hear your stories!
+Please share them in the comments below!